 My article “Coming to Ethiopia!” is about why I decided to visit Ethiopia.
-In a nutshell, I’d previously volunteered with an organisation called Projects Abroad during my round-the-world trip in 2017 (teaching music in the Galapagos).
+I’d previously volunteered with an organisation called Projects Abroad during my round-the-world trip in 2017 (teaching music in the Galapagos).

 Looking on their website for something to do for my next trip I found a placement as an intern journalist for a respected English-language newspaper called The Reporter in Ethiopia and thought it looked interesting!

 Staying with a host family in the city, with the help of the Projects Abroad staff (who were amazing) I explored the sights and sounds of Addis Ababa looking for interesting subjects to write about.

 Along the way I: